-The secondary residential parent shall pay all the expenses of travel.
-If expense of gasoline oil, tolls, etc, public transportation tickets or fares including airline tickets are incurred by the primary residential parent, receipts or other appropriate evidence of the expense shall be furnished to the secondary residential parent within 10 days of being incurred and shall be reimbursed within 10 days thereafter.
+The primary residential parent shall pay all the expenses of travel.
+If expense of gasoline, oil, tolls, etc., public transportation tickets or fares including airline tickets are incurred by the primary residential parent, receipts or other appropriate evidence of the expense shall be furnished to the secondary residential parent within 10 days of being incurred and shall be reimbursed within 10 days thereafter.
 Travel expenses by private motor vehicle are limited to gasoline, oil and tolls.

-? ?
 Each parent shall pay one-half the expenses of travel.
 Each parent shall furnish the other parent receipts or other appropriate evidence of the expenses incurred within 10 days after the return of the child(ren) from visitation.
 The parties shall then confer and the parent owing the other parent any excess travel expense shall reimburse that parent within 10 days thereafter or otherwise as agreed.
-Travel expenses cost of that person's transportation shall be paid by by private motor vehicle are limited to gasoline, oil and tolls.
+Travel expenses by private motor vehicle are limited to gasoline, oil and tolls.